TylerMclaughlin/rtylermclaughlin.github.io/_posts/2018-07-08-Predicting-Protein-Expression-Level-with-CyTOF-Data.md

 -   **Can we predict the level of one protein by knowing the level of multiple other proteins?**

-The LASSO and ridge models applied to 34 protein levels from the CyTOF data set indeed offer a moderate ability to predict the level of the one protein I investigated (CD56), with an RMSE within one standard deviation of the sample mean.
+The LASSO and ridge models applied to 34 protein levels from the CyTOF data set indeed offer a moderate ability to predict the level of the one protein I investigated (CD56), with an RMSE which is about 25% less than one standard deviation of the sample mean.

 -   **How accurately?**

 Ideally, I would like to have prediction accuracy within a small fraction of the sample standard deviation.
-The high RMSE relative to scale of CD56 variablitiy means that measuring the expression level of these 34 proteins per cell is not sufficient to infer the expression level of CD56.
+The high RMSE relative to the scale of CD56 variablitiy means that measuring the expression level of these 34 proteins per cell is not sufficient to infer the expression level of CD56.
 This suggests that there are other factors involved in the regulation of CD56 expression and most of the proteins in the data set are unrelated to CD56 expression level.
 For a stronger biological conclusion of this study, it appears that these 34 proteins are not closely associated with the CD56 regulatory pathway.
 Measuring proteins more directly associated with regulation of CD56 would certainly lead to a better predictive model.

 -   **How many other proteins do we need?**

 The cell is a complex network of thousands of interacting proteins.
-In this light, it is promising that I was able to build predictive ridge and lasso regression models using only the 34 predictor variables available in the data set.
+In this light, it is promising that I was able to build predictive ridge and LASSO regression models using only the 34 predictor variables available in the data set.
-While my project does not answer how many proteins we need to accurately predict the level of CD56, perhaps a more prudently chosen set of 34 proteins would yield sufficient prediction ability so that we get an RMSE within a tiny fraction of the sample standard deviation.
+While my project does not answer how many proteins we need to accurately predict the level of CD56, perhaps a more prudently chosen set of 34 proteins would yield strong prediction ability so that we get an RMSE within a tiny fraction of the sample standard deviation.
 Alternatively, we may need several hundreds of proteins to be measured simultaneously to predict the level of any one protein.
 If this is true, then CyTOF technology is simply not good enough and we may need to wait decades before we can answer questions like this.

 Optimistically, perhaps using other powerful methods, like random forests or deep learning, would work better with the same data.
-These methods are coming soon!
+I am excited to test out these methods on CyTOF data in the near future!
+Thanks for reading, and if you followed along with your own data or protein marker, please let me know!

 References
 ==========